Our Campaigning Victories

 2003 - Section 28 repealed

-Liberal Democrat MP Ed Davey moved the clause that repealed Section 28, a series of laws introduced by Margaret Thatcher's government that prohobited the "promotion of homosexuality" by local authorities, including teaching about same-sex relationships in schools.
+Liberal Democrat MP Ed Davey moved the clause that repealed Section 28, a series of laws introduced by Margaret Thatcher's government that prohibited the "promotion of homosexuality" by local authorities, including teaching about same-sex relationships in schools.

 1998 - Human Rights Act